ArnaudBuchholz/reserve/doc/openui5.md

 <u>*REserve traces showing the HTTP Status 302 answers*</u>

->>>>> TODO

 ### Content Security Policy

-What happens if the website hosting the application is **configured to forbid the execution of remote code** ?
-This condition is easily testable by adding a new mapping that injects the [Content-Security-Policy header](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+What happens if the website hosting the application is **configured to forbid the execution of external code** ?
+This condition is easily testable by adding a new mapping that injects a [Content-Security-Policy header](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

-This new mapping has no `match` specification, meaning **it applies to all requests going through it**.
+As listed below, this new mapping has **no `match` specification**.
+Therefore **it applies to all requests going through it**.
 But, in the end, only the one serving the bootstrap file is relevant.

 ```json
 {